paul-shannon/cytofkit-extensions/README.md

 src="https://github.com/paul-shannon/cytofkit-extensions/blob/main/docs/H3H4-regression-normalization-method.png"
 width=800>
 <p>
-This paper, cited by  may be the first to apply regression normalization to cytometry data.
+This paper, cited by Cheung,  may be the first to describe the use of regression normalization to cytometry data.
 Knijnenburg, T.A., Roda, O., Wan, Y., Nolan, G.P., Aitchison, J.D. and Shmulevich, I., 2011.
 A regression model approach to enable cell